codeclou/java-is-database-up/README.md

 # java-is-database-up

 Is database ready for connections?
-Check PostgreSQL and MySQL databases if the accept connections.
+Check PostgreSQL and MySQL databases if they accept connections.

 &nbsp;